richgel999/astc_dec/README.md

 pDst is a pointer to the output pixels.
 The component byte order from lowest to highest memory location is is R, G, B, A.

-pData is a pointer to the ASTC block data.
+data is a pointer to the ASTC block data.

 Set isSRGB to true to enable sRGB 8->16 upscaling during decompression (before weight application).
 It's important that you set this flag to match whatever the encoder did, otherwise you'll introduce an extra ~1 LSB of error in the output: https://www.khronos.org/registry/DataFormat/specs/1.2/dataformat.1.2.html#astc_weight_application